 For decades, citizen scientists have enjoyed monitoring and recording nests via the Cornell Lab of Ornithology's Nest Record Card Program, but until now, most nest data have been stored on paper forms that are not widely accessible.
-These historic data, as well as data more valuable each vear and is vital to scientists studying and predicting the effects of climate and land-use changes on birds.
+These historic data, as well as data from The Birdhouse Network, will be entered into the NestWatch database.
+Once fully populated, the database will house nearly 400,000 nest records spanning more than 50 years and 500 species.
+This longterm data set becomes more valuable each year and is vital to scientists studying and predicting the effects of climate and land-use changes on birds.
 Because these impacts may vary with latitude, weather conditions, and habitat, it is important to study them on a national or even global scale.